khialb32/khialb32/README.md

-### Hi there, i am mustapha, a software developer and an ML engineer 👋
+### Hi there, i am mustapha!👋 and i do software engineering.

-I am currently  active in making web apps, and ML APIs for NLP and SA,i enjoy ReactJs and make beautiful UIs when needed.
+I have been making fullstack MVPs for few startups, and now i work as full time backend engineer.

+i enjoy software engineering, and though i am framework agnostic, i like FastApi, NestJs, Django, and ReactJs.

-most of my work is private but will soon go with more open source tools or public projects. i use python and Javascript, because i like to make Deep/machine learning models,databases, docker images,backend APIs, and frontend Ui using ReactJs and tailwind, and surely, i am still learning always.
+most of my work is private but will soon go with more open source tools or public projects.

-my favorite framework for web APIs is ⚡fastApi⚡, for frontend i use Reactjs, redux, and tailwindcss for styling, yet i know and use 🌱Flask🌱, Django, bootstrap, nextjs and few others when needed! this is my linkedIn: www.linkedin.com/in/khial-mustapha-87231011a and this is my github personal website:
+i build things with python and Javascript (TypeScript), modern backend systems, SQL databases, Docker, AI APIs, and modern UIs.

+this is my linkedIn:
+www.linkedin.com/in/khial-mustapha-87231011a
+and this is my github personal website: